Chumsy0725/MV3DCD/README.md

 bash run.sh
 ```
 I have tested and reprduced the results with `PyTorch==2.4.0, gsplat==1.4.0, CUDA==12.4` on `RTX4080` and `A100`.
 You can expect the resluts to be slightly better than the reported.

+Although our implementation is based on the vanilla 3DGS, our method can be easily integrated into most approaches that have made numerous advancements to the original 3DGS.
+If you make any such integrations, feel free to open a pull request.

 ### Acknowledgement